 Map illustrating Israeli settlement expansion in East Jerusalem.

-The UN secretary-general’s visit to Gaza followed a trip to the West Bank the previous day, where he reiterated demands that Israel end settlement building in Palestinian territory.
+The UN secretary-general’s Gaza visit follows on from a tour of the West Bank a day earlier where he reiterated demands that Israel end settlement building in Palestinian territory.

 “Let us be clear, all settlement activity is illegal anywhere in occupied territory and this must stop,” Ban said, speaking at a joint news conference with Salam Fayyad, the Palestinian prime minister.